LAI-PO-YING/DrumTab/README.md

 A few things you can do with DongZ DaZ:
 #### - Browse creations
 You can easily browse every creation in DongZ DaZ.
-Each post in Social-Page will be attached a creation.
-By clicking posts, you will enter next page to show the content of creation.
-You can watch and listen the creation or left message to creator.
-Also, if you really like the creation, you can easily add into your collection by clicking the collection button at the top-right corner.
+Each post on Social-Page will be attached with a creation.
+By clicking posts, you will enter the next page to show the content of creation.
+You can watch and listen to the creation or leave a message to the creator.
+Also, if you like the creation, you can easily add it to your collection by clicking the collection button at the top-right corner.

 ![](https://i.imgur.com/mcFQCtv.gif)

 #### - Record your beats
-You can create your own beats in the second tab which is Creation-Page.
-In this page, you can edit all the drafts that you saved before.
-Or you can create a new one by click the plus button at the top-right corner.
+You can create your beats in the second tab which is Creation-Page.
+On this page, you can edit all the drafts that you saved before.
+Or you can create a new one by clicking the plus button at the top-right corner.
 When clicking a draft or the plus button, you will be led to the next page which is the most important part of DongZ DaZ -- Record Page.

-In Record Page, you can easily find that the page is divided into two part.
+In Record Page, you can easily find that the page is divided into two parts.

-At the bottom-half, we provide a new way to record your beats.
-Here we provide all of components of drum.
-There are Hi-Hat, Snare, High-Tom, Mid-Tom, Floor-Tom, Bass, Crash and Ride from the top to the buttom.
+At the bottom half, we provide a new way to record your beats.
+Here we provide all of the components of drum.
+There are Hi-Hat, Snare, High-Tom, Mid-Tom, Floor-Tom, Bass, Crash and Ride from the top to the bottom.

-At the top-half, we can convert your record to music sheet immediately.
+At the top half, we can convert your record to a music sheet immediately.

-In current version, we support 4/4 beats and support up to 16th note as the smallest note.
-Each component we provide 16 grids to record.
+In the current version, we support 4/4 beats and support up to 16th note as the smallest note.
+For each component, we provide 16 grids to record.
 16 grids stand for 1 section which means 4 grids stand for 1 beat.

 ![](https://i.imgur.com/K1ydgGR.gif)

 Once you finish editing a section, you can press the plus button to create a new section.
 Since the rhythms in the creation are usually the same.
 The system will copy your latest section and bring it to the next section.
-If there isn't anything change, you can press the plus button agains to go on next section.
+If there isn't anything change, you can press the plus button again to go on next section.
 Also, you can adjust BPM to change speeds or press the play button to check the current creation.
-The music sheet half top will be auto scrolled with your beats.
+The music sheet half top will be auto-scrolled with your beats.

 ![](https://i.imgur.com/GNmwcKI.gif)